 Cool spots to chill out by the water

-During one of the hottest summers on record, we're all looking for a bit of refreshment.
+Looking for a bit of refreshment?
 We've listed some excellent swimming pools, beaches and waterfront bars to help you cool down.

 1) Paradise Cove Beach Café